CalouDev/particles-simulator/README.md

 # Particles Simulator 1.0.0

-A simple 2D particles simulator made with SFML 3.0 using C++
+A simple yet captivating 2D particles simulator made with SFML 3.0 using C++

 ## Screenshots